Brook replaces Roy in England World Cup squad

 Roy, who has not played since The Hundred final on 27 August, warmed up before the final ODI against New Zealand on Friday but was omitted from the team again.

-His exclusion means Dawid Malan will almost certainly open the batting alongside Jonny Bairstow.
+His exclusion means Dawid Malan will almost certainly open the batting alongside Jonny Bairstow in India.

 Malan, 36, is in sublime form, having hit 54, 96 and 127 as an opener in the 3-1 series victory over New Zealand.